hilarych/seisproc/README.md

 Here, I share some simple and useful seismic processing routines.
 The goal of this project is to

-1. Do quick data analysis and visualization.
+1. Be able to do quick data analysis and visualization.
 2. Share light routines with minimum dependency that can be used as templates for many other projects.

 The scripts are shared with the hope that they can be useful.
 They are distributed under the terms of the GNU General Public License as